DNNs, Dataset Statistics, and Correlation Functions: Introduction

 Taken most generally, our suggestion that the data matters may seem completely obvious.
 But our proposal is much more specific than this.
 First, we point to very specific features of the data that matter for image classification.
 Second, our view contrasts, importantly, with analyses associated with SLT: SLT assumes that any restrictions required to prevent overfitting and poor generalizability are restrictions on the function class.
 That is, the capacity of class $\mathcal{F}$ must be restricted in some way.
 SLT does not, however, place restrictions on the probability distributions ${\bf P}$.
 We propose that the probability distributions characterizing real datasets (like images) are restricted or special in various shared ways, and that this is why the apparent pessimistic implications of SLT are not seen.

 Finally, consider the role of bias in DNN learning.
 A variety of ``no free lunch'' theorems show that learning without some form of bias is impossible. \cite{no_free_lunch} But an important question remains about the form such biases take.
 One possibility is that the bias is ``hard'' and incorporated in restrictions on the function class $\mathcal{F}$---certain functions are not in this class and hence, cannot be learned.
+This is the approach of SLT which attempts to avoid overfitting by imposing absolute restrictions on the function class.
 Another possibility is a ``softer'' form of bias---the possible functions that might be learned are ordered in such a way that some are ``penalized'' more than others. \cite{soft_bias_paper} Functions with a higher penalty are used only when this is required to adequately fit the data.
 This allows the data to control (to some extent) the functions that are employed.
 For instance, it represents another (nontrivial) way of thinking about how the data matters.
 A simple possibility is that the DNN may simply disregard weak connections, setting them to zero (``weight decay'').
 The data seen by the DNNs determines which connections are weak.

 The paper examines the nature and genesis of the correlational structure in the actual datasets upon which DNNs are trained.
 In doing this it makes connections with a widespread methodology in condensed matter physics and materials science that aims to determine bulk behaviors of many-body systems (like fluids and gases) by focusing on mesoscale correlation structures that live in between fundamental, molecular or atomic scales, and continuum everyday scales.
 We hope to motivate that idea that DNNs (at least in image recognition, but likely more generally) can best be understood as implementing something akin to this multi-scale methodology.
-In particular, we suggest that DNNs must be discovering high order ($>2$)-point correlation functions.
+Specifically, we suggest that DNNs must be discovering high order ($>2$)-point correlation functions.\footnote{Further study of the attention mechanism and the architecture of transformer models appears to confirm this more general conclusion.
+However, space limitations prevent any detailed discussion in this paper.}